ruby/www.ruby-lang.org/en/downloads/index.md

 $ pkg install runtime/ruby-18
 {% endhighlight %}

-Like before, RVM is a good way to obtain Ruby 1.9.2, the latest version.
+Like before, RVM is a good way to obtain the latest version of Ruby.

 ### Other Implementations of Ruby

 Ruby, as a language, has a few different implementations.
-This guide has been discussing the reference implementation, **MRI**, but there are also others.
+This guide has been discussing the reference implementation, **MRI** (“Matz's Ruby Interpreter”) or **CRuby**, but there are also others.
 They are often useful in certain situations, provide extra integration to other languages or environments, or have special features that MRI doesn’t.